The Reverend Elizabeth Marie Melchionna, Rector

 Joseph Causby, Director of Music and Organist

-Joseph Causby is the Director of Music and Organist of the Chapel of the Cross in Chapel Hill, NC, and President of the Royal School of Church Music in America.
-Prior to his appointment in Chapel Hill, Joseph served Episcopal parishes in Houston and San Antonio, Texas, building active intergenerational programs which encouraged musical excellence and spiritual depth.
+Joseph Causby is the Director of Music and Organist of the Chapel of the Cross, and the immediate Past President of the Royal School of Church Music in America.
+Prior to his appointment in Chapel Hill, Joseph served Episcopal parishes in Texas, building active intergenerational programs which encouraged musical excellence and spiritual depth.
 Under his leadership, his choirs took part in three international English Cathedral residencies; performed major works with orchestra; and recorded and broadcasted LIVE on NPR and PBS.

 As an organ recitalist, Joseph has given concerts in the United States, Canada, England, and France.
 In 2019, he was a featured speaker for the 100th Anniversary of the founding of the Choir School of St. Thomas Church, Fifth Avenue, New York City.
 His dissertation, Who dares stand idle?
 Thomas Tertius Noble, a life in church music, 1867-1953 was completed in 2015.